nawalster/Data-Science/README.md

 # Data Science
 ## Read Me
-This is a set of notes compiled during my data science learning journey.
+This is a set of notes/exercises compiled during my data science learning journey.

 Roadmap:
 - Getting and Cleaning Data